-Remedies are usually presented by the notifying parties and accepted or not by the Authority.
-In case the Authority considers the commitments to be sufficient, it will attach to the non-opposition decision conditions and obligations to ensure that the commitments entered into by the parties are adequately fulfilled.
+Remedies are usually presented by the notifying parties and (if accepted) incorporated by the Authority in the clearance decision by way of conditions and obligations to ensure that the commitments entered into by the parties are adequately fulfilled.
 The Authority frequently establishes obligations for periodic reporting on market conditions by the notifying parties in order to be able to monitor future developments in the same markets.
+Monitoring has been up to present conducted by the Authority itself, although there are indications that in the future trustees will be appointed to monitor compliance with behavioural and structural commitments.

-Concentrations in which there has been total or partial disregard for the obligations or conditions imposed at the time of the non-opposition decision are subject to ex-officio proceedings by the Authority, all legal acts relating to it being null and void insofar as they contravene the Authority's decision.
+Concentrations in which there has been total or partial disregard for the obligations or conditions imposed by the clearance decision are subject to ex officio proceedings by the Authority, all legal acts relating to it being null and void insofar as they contravene the Authority's decision.
 In addition, infringement of conditions and/or obligations imposed by a decision of the Authority renders the undertakings part of the infringement subject to fines up to 10% of the previous year's turnover for each of the undertakings taking part in the infringement.